-Moreover, using the estimated network effects, we identify risk key players, that is, the banks that contribute the most to the aggregate liquidity risk, through these three periods.
+Moreover, using the estimated network effects, we map out the network impulse response function and identify risk key players, that is, the banks that contribute the most to the aggregate liquidity risk, through these three periods.
 We find that although the network risk is dominated by a small number of banks during the majority of the sample period, there are substantial time varying differences among their contribution to the network risk.
 In fact during the last period (the QE period), the largest banks are seen as absorbents rather than contributors to the network risk.
 We also find that the key players in the network are not necessarily the largest borrowers.
 In fact, during the credit boom, large lenders and borrowers are equally likely to be key players.
 This set of findings is of policy relevance, and give guidance on how to effectively inject liquidity, to reduce the network risk, if the government decides to intervene.

-Related Literature: There is a large theoretical literature on liquidity formation in interbank markets.
-The seminal paper by Bhattacharya and Gale (1987) shows that banks in interbank networks face free-riding problems when choosing their liquidity holdings.
-Other papers also explore the externality in the interbank network.
-For example, Allen and Gale (2000) build a model of coinsurance against uncertain liquidity shocks through bank crossholdings.
-Freixas, Parigi, and Rochet (2000) show that counterparty risk could cause a gridlock equilibrium in the interbank payment system even when all banks are solvent.
-Allen, Carletti and Gale (2008) model liquidity hoarding among banks being driven by an increase in aggregate uncertainty.
-Afonso and Lagos (2012) use a search theoretical framework to study the interbank market and banks' trading behaviour.
-More recently, Moore (2012) show that the externality of banks' risk-taking can act as a multiplier when banks use interbank loans as collaterals to leverage.
+Related Literature: As mentioned previously, there is a theoretical literature on liquidity formation in interbank markets since (Bhattacharya and Gale (1987)).
+More recently, Freixas, Parigi, and Rochet (2000) show that counter-party risk could cause a gridlock equilibrium in the interbank payment system even when all banks are solvent.
+Afonso and Shin (2011) calibrate a payment system based on the US Fedwire system and find a multiplier effect.
+Ashcraft, McAndrews and Skeie (2010) find theoretically and empirically that, in response to heightened payment uncertainty, banks hold excess reserves in the Fed fund market.
 Our paper contributes to the theoretical literature on the interbank market by modeling banks' liquidity holding decision as the outcome of a network game and estimating the impact of the externality taking into account of network topology.
-Our empirical finding of time-varying strategic interactions among banks' liquidity holding decisions in the interbank market potentially add the theoretical understanding of this market.
-5
+Our empirical finding of time-varying strategic interactions among banks' liquidity holding decisions in the interbank market is new and calls for further theoretical development of this literature.6